-236 Criter a for Acceptable Cybersecurity Standards 237 The DL C recognizes cybersecurity standards that meet the following criteria: 238 1.
-Certifiable with a standardized methodology established through either: 239 240 241 a.
-A voluntary consensus process such as ANSI, ISO, IEC, etc.b.
-A federal agency of the USA or Canadac.
-A collaborative multi-stakeholder engagement process such as the Cloud Security Alliance 242 2.
-Applies to one or more of the following: 243 244 245 246 a.
-Product development process lifecycle b.
-Components/Embedded Devices c.
-System d.
-Cloud Services 247 3.
-Includes at least 3 of the following technical content, for (2. b,c,d) above: 248 249 250 251 a.
-Penetration testing b.
-Communication robustness testing c.
-Vulnerability identification testing d.
-Multiple levels of security 252 4.
-Renewal is required at least every 3 years, in order for a certificate to remain valid.
-253 Defini tions 254 ٠ Cybersecurity: The practice of defending networked systems and data from malicious attacks.
-255 256 257 ٠ Process: Standards that address the development process in order to reduce the number of cybersecurity vulnerabilities that are designed into components, systems, and services, and that manifest over the product lifecycle.
-258 259 • Components: Standards that address the cybersecurity of each individual physical end device in a networked system.
-260 261 262 • System: Standards that address the networked system, including aspects such as authentication, data confidentiality, system integrity, service availability, protocol converters, firewalls, gateways, web servers, and web services interfaces.
-263 264 • Cloud Services: Standards for cloud services that address secure integration with services from a remote cloud computing provider.
-265 List of Standards

-266 Standards that meet the criteria are listed in Table CS-1.
-Once a standard is on this list, the DLC does not 267 expect to remove it with less than two years of notice.
+231 232 C recognizes the cybersecurity standards listed in Table CS-1 that meet criteria 1-3 below, and the ecurity services listed in Table CS-2 that meet criteria 2-3 below: 233 Certifiable with a methodology established through either: 234 1. a.
+A voluntary consensus process such as ANSI, ISO, IEC, etc. 235 b.
+A federal agency of the USA or Canada 236 c.
+A collaborative multi-stakeholder engagement process such as the Cloud Security Alliance 237 2.
+Applies to one or more of the following: 238 a.
+Product development process lifecycle 239 b.
+Components/Embedded Devices 240 c.
+System 241 d.
+Cloud Services 242 3.
+Includes at least 3 of the following technical content, for (2. b,c,d) above: 243 a.
+Penetration testing 244 b.
+Communication robustness testing 245 c.
+Vulnerability identification testing 246 d.
+Multiple levels of security 247 Defini tions 248 • Cybersecurity: The practice of defending networked systems and data from malicious attacks.
+249 ٠ Process: Standards that address the development process in order to reduce the number of 250 cybersecurity vulnerabilities that are designed into components, systems, and services, and that 251 manifest over the product lifecycle.
+252 • Components: Standards that address the cybersecurity of each individual physical end device in a 253 networked system.
+254 • System: Standards that address the networked system, including aspects such as authentication, data 255 confidentiality, system integrity, service availability, protocol converters, firewalls, gateways, web 256 servers, and web services interfaces.
+257 ٠ Cloud Services: Standards for cloud services that address secure integration with services from a 258 remote cloud computing provider.
+259 List of Certifications 260 cations that meet the criteria are listed in Tables CS-1 and CS-2.
+Once a certification is on this list, the 261 the second and the second are instead in Tables CS-1 and CS-2.
+Once a certification is on this list, the 201 DEC UC es not expect to remove it with less than two years of notice.
+262 e Plans 263 C plans to maintain cybersecurity requirements similar to NLC5 for at least two years, with the possible 264 in of new standards as they become available, and minor changes in language if needed for clarification.
+265 meantime, development efforts will explore the potential for more substantial updates after two or